dnair926/AjaxControlToolkit.Extended/README.md

 # AjaxControlToolkit.Extended
 <p>This project includes some custom Ajax Extenders that I created to make my life easier while creating ASP.Net Webforms applications.  and is based on the DevExpress AjaxControlToolkit (https://github.com/DevExpress/AjaxControlToolkit) project.</p>
-<p>I had submitted pull requests for these extenders when this project was under CodePlex but was declined because it was deemed to be basic functionalities that do not need extenders https://ajaxcontroltoolkit.codeplex.com/SourceControl/network/forks/dnair926/NewExtenders/contribution/1454.
-I think that was a judgment by the cover becuase I think having these functionalities in an extender helps in many ways and they tackle some problems that comes with having a custom script in the application.</p>
-<p>Having an extender prevents the need to hardcode element ids and eliminates the tedious task of changing ids in script when the extended element's unique id changes.
-Additionally, it handles the issue with controls losing attributes set on client-side during a post-back on the page.</p>
-<p>My colleagues have appreciated these extenders and is currently used in all applications that is created in our firm.</p>

 <ol>
 <b>Extenders:</b>